 The message that you give in your welcome module needs to be updated with the latest relevant details.
 Understand that the welcome module will play an instrumental role in forming the first impression of your brand, and you would not want to risk messing it up.

 Having an old welcome module telling them of an event from the past will discourage viewers from checking out further.

-The welcome module on YouTube is an ideal place for you to tell viewers about a recently created playlist, some exciting offer, why this is the best time to visit a particular place, and other details of this type.
+The welcome module on YouTube is an ideal place for you to tell viewers about a recently created playlist, some exciting offers, why this is the best time to visit a particular place and other details of this type.

 The channel description section is another aspect of your YouTube page that plays a significant role in attracting potential tourists.

 Invest your efforts in making your page visually appealing and informative so that first-time-viewers will be tempted to explore further.

 When a potential customer visits your YouTuber channel, chances are that they will look at the larger picture and not at an individual video.
 That is why it is imperative for you to systematically come up with a theme (or a set of themes) and curate your playlist around it.
 This will make it easier for new viewers to follow your content and come back regularly for more.